Nearly all sessions are now listed - find the schedule below!

 All Levels

-This session will explore how the dialogue & deliberation movement can deepen and expand collaboration with other movements to generate true transformation.
-Join with leaders from various fields to learn about the work they're doing and explore the ways we can grow our impact through cross-sector collaboration.
-The adjacent movements of interest include conflict transformation (addressing the root issues & bridging divides), popular media (raising mainstream awareness), technology (large scale collaboration & sensemaking), and politics & governance (citizen participation and postpartisan independent politics).
+This session will explore how the dialogue & deliberation movement can deepen and expand collaboration with other movements to address the urgent needs of democracy.
+Join with leaders from various fields striving to save democracy and explore the ways we can grow our impact through cross-sector collaboration.
+Learn about work in adjacent movements of interest including conflict transformation (addressing the root issues & bridging divides), popular media (raising mainstream awareness), technology (large scale participation & collaboration), and politics & governance (citizen participation and postpartisan independent politics).
+Participants will envision what's possible and explore the best ways to seed potential collaborations into the future.

 Duncan Autrey - Founder and Host; Omni-Win Project